 ‘You’re looking beautiful, Aunty.’

-The teenaged girl with braces had to repeat this line thrice, before I realised her compliment was directed at me.
+The teenage girl with braces had to repeat this line thrice before I realized her compliment was directed at me.

 These were my thoughts when I was first called by the term every woman hates being addressed by, ‘Aunty‘.

 Then I told myself that being newly married probably gives one a leg up in the respect department, whether you like it or not, and consoled myself at being called ‘Aunty’.